Marco Polo Apartments

 No analysis available

-Water inclusion is confirmed by exceptionally strong building-level evidence: all 20 current MLS listings include WATER in association_fee_includes.
-While the remarks mostly mention plumbing or water system updates rather than fee wording, the MLS consistency across every listing makes this a very high-confidence building feature.
+Water inclusion is confirmed by outstanding building-level MLS evidence: all 20 current listings include WATER in association_fee_includes.
+The public remarks do not dispute this and contain no contrary language.
+This is a very high-confidence building feature.

 No analysis available